numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 the ``dtype.num`` and ``dtype.char``.
 Please see the dtype hierarchy figure as an illustration of this distinction.

+There are currently classes in NumPy for numeric types e.g.
+``np.float64``; however,
-Currently, classes do exist as ``np.float64``, however, these are not DTypes but the corresponding scalar classes (see also NEP 40 and 41 on a discussion why these are largely unrelated to the proposed changes).
+these are not DTypes but the corresponding scalar classes (see also NEP 40 and 41 for discussion on why these are largely unrelated to the proposed changes).